CodeForPhilly/decentralized-data/tutorials/git-noms-data-models/lessons/tree-objects.md

 ### Step 1: Git Internals - Tree Objects

-Read the section under the heading 'Commit Objects' on the [Git Internals - git References](https://git-scm.com/book/en/v2/Git-Internals-Git-References#Tree-Objects) page. **Stop at the heading 'Commit Objects'.** We will cover that in the next lesson.
+Read the section under the heading 'Tree Objects' on the [Git Internals - Git Objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects#Tree-Objects) page. **Stop at the heading 'Commit Objects'.** We will cover that in the next lesson.

 ### Step 2: Test Your Understanding of Git Objects